rhouse/sudoku-solver/README.md

-      solutions         Directory of solutions to the example puzzles c                 Script to compile the solver on GNU/Linux c.bat             Batch file to compile the solver on Windows license.txt       An MIT license for the sudoku solver README            The file you are now reading sudoku.c          Source code for the sudoku solver sudoku.exe        Executable for Windows
+      solutions         Directory of solutions to the example puzzles c                 Script to compile the solver on GNU/Linux c.bat             Batch file to compile the solver on Windows LICENSE           An MIT license for the sudoku solver README.md         The file you are now reading sudoku.c          Source code for the sudoku solver sudoku.exe        Executable for Windows
       t                 Script to solve all puzzles in the problems directory